-- Understand that "simple" solutions don't alwavs mean "easv" implementation. - Remember, even when you ask for divine help, it may be through human hands and hearts that the help comes. - Find people you really trust to try out asking for help first.
-This will allow you to open up bit by bit, and not be overly exposed. - A problem is a problem, whether it's easy or difficulty - the litmus test is how much it is impacting you or preventing you from moving forward.
-Belittling your problem as "not worthy of being solved" only serves to make it even more challenging to cope with.
+- Understand that "simple" solutions don't always mean "easy" implementation. - Remember, even when you ask for divine help, it may be through human hands and hearts that the help comes. - Find people you really trust to try out asking for help first.
+This will allow you to open up bit by bit, and not be overly exposed. - A problem is a problem, whatever its ease or difficulty the litmus test is how much it is impacting you or preventing you from moving forward. - Belittling your problem as not worthy of being solved only serves to make it even more challenging to cope with.